rocky-raccoon33/notes/docs/index.md

     }
 </style>

-Interesting stuff in Embedded Systems and IoT Applications.\
+Interesting stuff in Operating System and Web development.\
 From hardware to cloud applications.
 Step by step.
 (ﾉ ◕ ヮ ◕)ﾉ*:・ﾟ ✧